thondascully/optimal-keyboard-layout/README.md

 <img width="1404" alt="Screen Shot 2022-12-19 at 4 50 38 AM" src="https://user-images.githubusercontent.com/114739901/208430194-30408223-c47a-485c-a7b1-7a31fbba82d5.png">

+> This layout, for example, is most comfortable at lower typing speeds.
+Think of the word `tacos`.
+All of the letters are located in the most comfortable spots using two of the most comfortable fingers (`R2`, `R3`).
+The next goal is to make sure this never happens.
+We want the keys of common digraphs (`ac` for example) to be as far away from each other as possible to ensure that they can be typed using different fingers (minimizing overall keystroke time).

 <img width="1405" alt="Screen Shot 2022-12-19 at 4 50 45 AM" src="https://user-images.githubusercontent.com/114739901/208430211-485a4a07-7b52-4359-a2b3-4171ec1a554c.png">